-5.2.5 Proof of Concept
+7.2.5 Proof of Concept

 After the analysis of the experiments using the IEMOCAP database, one last thing to do is to make a Proof of Concept.
 This Proof of Concept consists of evaluating the performance of the trained models with some new data from the Face-to-face Dyadic Interaction Dataset.
 For this purpose, one video of this dataset is used.
 This video is a conversation between two participants.
 For the analysis, only one view is taken for each person, named as P1 and P2.
 For P1, 5 utterances are analyzed: one happy, one sad, one angry and two neutral.
 For P2, only 3 utterances: one happy and two neutral.
-Due to database privacy policies, it is not possible to display images of the participants' faces to accompany the explanations.